Changing Your Child Support Court Order

 If you are trying to change your child support: read this section to find out which action to file.

-If you have been served with an action to change your child support: read this section to see whether the other party has filed the right type of case.
-If you think the other party has not filed the right type of action, or has not met the legal requirements for the adjustment or modification, write this in your response.
+If you have been served with an action to change child support: read this section to see if the other party has filed the right type of case.
+If you think the other party has not filed the right type of action, or has not met the legal requirements, put this in your response.

-(2) It has been two years (24 months) since the entry of your current order of support; AND
+(2) It has been two years (24 months) since the entry of your current support order AND

-(3) It has been at least one year (twelve months) since the entry of your current order of support AND one of the children has turned twelve (and changed age categories in the support schedule) since the entry of the last order.
+(3) It has been at least one year (twelve months) since the entry of your current support order AND one of the children has turned twelve (and changed age categories in the support schedule) since the entry of the last order.

 A motion for adjustment generally is faster and simpler.
 A court can decide it with less advance notice.
 You usually have only one hearing.
 There is less paperwork.
 But not everyone can file a motion for adjustment.
 You must meet the legal requirements for filing one.
-Typically, you may only change the amount of the support in an adjustment proceeding.
-If your Order of Child Support already requires the paying parent to share the cost of daycare, educational expenses or uninsured medical, you may also be able to change the amount of those expenses that each parent must pay.
+Typically, you may only change the support amount in an adjustment proceeding.
+If your Child Support Order already requires the paying parent to share the cost of daycare, educational expenses or uninsured medical, you may also be able to change the amount of those expenses that each parent must pay.

-*You should file a Petition for Modification if you want to add (or take away) a requirement that a parent must pay daycare, educational expenses, or other expenses not in your current Order of Support, or if you want to change who can claim the federal income tax exemption for the children.
+*You should file a Petition to Modify Child Support Order if you want to add (or take away) a requirement that a parent must pay daycare, educational expenses, or other expenses not in your current Child Support Order, or if you want to change who can claim the federal income tax exemption for the children.
 Do not file a Motion for Adjustment.

-If a motion for adjustment of child support is not the right legal action for you, you can file a Petition for Modification of Child Support if you meet the requirements.
+If a motion for adjustment of child support is not the right legal action for you, you can file a Petition to Modify Child Support Order if you meet the requirements.
 See below.